DarthReca/smac-challenge/README.md

 In the *starter-kit* folder, you can find the code to run the baseline using *main.py*.

 *requirements.txt* contains the libraries required to run the code.

+You can run inference thanks to *inference.py* simply passing your saved checkpoint with *--checkpoint {checkpoint}* to the command line